Pricing Intelligence and Analysis For Retailers To Build a Sustainable Business 🈺

 What is the importance of pricing intelligence and analysis for retailers?

 Price, as part of the marketing mix, has always been the first priority for business leaders and marketing experts.
 Price products really high, certainly, customers will gladly take their money elsewhere.
-And price too low, the value of the product will diminish and will ruin the brand image.
+If you set the price too low, the value of the product will diminish and will ruin the brand image.

-Inefficient pricing strategies hugely prevent a business’ ability to become profitable.
+Inefficient pricing strategies hugely prevent the ability of a business to become profitable.
 Undoubtedly, it is not easy to find the sweet spot between filling the bottom line and convincing customers to buy your product.

 So how can executives and marketing experts make certain that they are optimising their pricing technique and driving their business towards success in the competitive pricing environment of 2021 and beyond?